-\\University Master's Degree accredited by International Telematic University UNINETTUNO (60 CFU).
+^{}University Master's Degree accredited by International Telematic University UNINETTUNO (60 CFU).

-The programmes and topics indicated in this brochure may undergo variations due to academic or ministerial reasons.
+The programmes indicated in this brochure may undergo variations due to academic or ministerial reasons.
+The BAs specialisations and activities to be chosen, where present, will be activated based on a minimum number of requests.

-COMICS AND VISUAL STORYTELLING NEW!
+COMICS AND VISUAL STORYTELLING